Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: Introduction

 {\bf Outline of the paper.} The remainder of the paper is organized as follows.
-In Section \ref{SecToolbox}, we list essential tools for pseudo-differential calculus and basic properties of the Boltzmann collision operator.
+In Appendix \ref{SecToolbox}, we will summarize basic tools for pseudo-differential calculus and standard properties of the Boltzmann collision operator.
 Section \ref{SecLP} introduces the pseudo-differential operators used in this work and presents the Littlewood-Paley theorem along with key commutator estimates.
 In Section \ref{SecHypoelliptic}, we prove the hypoelliptic estimate with negative derivative $\langle D_v\rangle^{-s}$ in Theorem \ref{ThmNegativeHypo}.
 Sections \ref{SecUpper} and \ref{SecComm} establish upper bound and commutator estimates for the Boltzmann collision operator with the velocity-related pseudo-differential operators $P_k$ and $R_r$ defined in \eqref{DejQkDef}.
-Finally, Section \ref{SecLPkinetic} proves the main uniqueness result, Theorem \ref{MainThm1}, for the non-cutoff Boltzmann equation by applying the Littlewood-Paley decomposition and combining the previous estimates.
+Section \ref{SecLPkinetic} proves the main uniqueness result, Theorem \ref{MainThm1}, for the non-cutoff Boltzmann equation by applying the Littlewood-Paley decomposition and combining the previous estimates.
 In particular, Subsection \ref{SecSpatialNonlinear} applies $\Delta_j$ to the collision operator $\Gamma(f,g)$ and establishes nonlinear estimates in spatially dyadic blocks.